python/cpython/Doc/library/io.rst

 use locale-specific encoding, ``encoding="locale"`` is supported since Python 3.10.

-When you need to run code using the default encoding to open UTF-8 files on Windows, you can enable the UTF-8 mode.
-See also the :ref:`UTF-8 mode on Windows <win-utf8-mode>`
+When you need to run existing code on Windows that attempts to opens UTF-8 files using the default locale encoding, you can enable the UTF-8 mode.
+See :ref:`UTF-8 mode on Windows <win-utf8-mode>`.

 .. _io-encoding-warning: